GSA/digitalgov.gov/content/news/2022/06/2022-06-29-five-procurement-strategies-for-diverse-digital-services.md

 Keep in mind, [FAR (Federal Acquisition Regulation) 39.104, Information technology services](https://www.acquisition.gov/far/39.104) states that when acquiring information technology services, solicitations must not describe any minimum experience or educational requirement for proposed contractor personnel.

-{{< card-policy src="https://www.acquisition.gov/far/39.104" kicker="Policy" title="**Federal Acquisition Regulation) 39.104**: Information technology services." >}}When acquiring information technology services, solicitations must not describe any minimum experience or educational requirement for proposed contractor personnel unless the contracting officer determines that the needs of the agency-
+{{< card-policy src="https://www.acquisition.gov/far/39.104" kicker="Policy" title="**Federal Acquisition Regulation (FAR) 39.104**: Information technology services." >}}When acquiring information technology services, solicitations must not describe any minimum experience or educational requirement for proposed contractor personnel unless the contracting officer determines that the needs of the agency-

 (a) Cannot be met without that requirement; or
 (b) Require the use of other than a performance-based acquisition (see [subpart 37.6](https://www.acquisition.gov/far/subpart-37.6#FAR_Subpart_37_6)).